touhidshaikh/Checklists/VoIP/README.md

 **EXPLOITATION**

-This is the phase we exploitated the found flaws and try to get more information or impact using the flaws and also try to get a persistance access.
+This is the phase we exploited the found flaws and try to get more information or impact using the flaws and also try to get persistence access.

 **STRATEGIC MITIGATION**

-In these phase we recommended the mitigation from the found attack with proper explainatioin and support.
+In this phase, we recommended the mitigation from the found attack with proper explanation and support.

 **STRATEGIC MITIGATION**

-In these phase we retest the vulnerabilitie wheather they fixed of not and also try to bypass the current mitigation to reverify the mitigation is proper implemented.
+In this phase, we retest the vulnerabilities whether they fixed not and also try to bypass the current mitigation to reverify the mitigation is properly implemented.